Prof Tomoki Fujii

 “In medical trials, the drug or treatment typically affects only the individual taking it.
 But in economics, when you provide cash to impoverished people, they spend the money, and this affects the economic status of others— economists call this the ‘spill-over effect’.”

-Professor Fujii was able to isolate the effects of different versions of policy prescriptions for improving school attendance in Bangladesh, in his paper Conditional Cash Transfer, Loss Framing, and SMS Nudges: Evidence from a Randomized Field Experiment in Bangladesh.
+Fujii was able to isolate the effects of different versions of policy prescriptions for improving school attendance in Bangladesh, in his paper Conditional Cash Transfer, Loss Framing, and SMS Nudges: Evidence from a Randomized Field Experiment in Bangladesh.

-“Conditional Cash Transfers have become one of the most common policy interventions to increase school attendance, but its cost-effectiveness has not attracted the attention it deserves,” says Professor Fujii.
+“Conditional Cash Transfers have become one of the most common policy interventions to increase school attendance, but its cost-effectiveness has not attracted the attention it deserves,” says Fujii.
 This study compared two policies aimed at improving the effectiveness of school attendance interventions: SMS information nudges; and different methods of conditional cash transfers.

 For the conditional cash transfers, the study drilled even further down to the way the cash transfer was ‘framed’—that is, whether it was pitched to the participants as gaining or losing cash.

-“We split the sample groups into Gain and Loss groups,” Professor Fujii explains.
+“We split the sample groups into Gain and Loss groups,” Fujii explains.
 “Participants in the Gain group start with a zero account balance and when they attend school they gain cash.
 At the end of the intervention period, the money is disbursed to them.
 Conversely, people in the Loss group start with a full account balance, and when they miss school, they lose cash.”
 The students and their parents would also receive weekly SMS updates on their school attendance information and account balance.
 This is where it got interesting.

 “Since we were giving this information by SMS, we also had another treatment group, which only received attendance information, no cash.
 So the parents were told how many days the child attended, and depending on which group they were in, whether they had gained or lost money.”